SalomePlatform/yacs/doc/yacsgen.rst

 Installation
 ----------------------------
-If you get the source archive, simply decompress and detar the archive (YACSGEN-x.y.tar.gz) and add the directory thus created to PYTHONPATH.
+If you get the source archive, simply decompress and untar the archive (YACSGEN-x.y.tar.gz) and add the directory thus created to PYTHONPATH.

 Description of a SALOME module